quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Encoder Instructions {#encoder-instructions}

-An encoder uses encoder instructions to set the capacity of the dynamic table and add dynamic table entries.
+An encoder sends encoder instructions on the encoder stream to set the capacity of the dynamic table and add dynamic table entries.
 Instructions adding table entries can use existing entries to avoid transmitting redundant information.
 The name can be transmitted as a reference to an existing entry in the static or the dynamic table or as a string literal.
 For entries which already exist in the dynamic table, the full entry can also be used by reference, creating a duplicate entry.

 This section specifies the following encoder instructions.